- Science, History, Geography

 - Story (History), Local Studies (History), Continuity and change over time (History), Human environments (Geography), Natural environments (Geography), Environmental awareness and care (Geography/Science), Living things (Science)

 - All Classes

 Nessa’s visits can be tailored to the specific needs of each class.
-Outdoor activities range from simple bug safaris to complete site surveys using scientific field sampling techniques; from finding and naming wildflowers to creating a school pollinator garden.
-Stormy weather activities include microscope sessions, plant identification, wildlife garden planning competitions, photographic presentations, the history of Irish naturalists, and learning anatomy and classification of invertebrates through art.
+Outdoor activities range from simple bug safaris to thorough site surveys using scientific field sampling techniques.
+Stormy weather activities include microscope sessions, bug identification challenges, photographic presentations, and learning about insect anatomy and folklore through drawing, drama, songs and games.